zhanglj37/zhanglj37.github.io/Publications_Projects.md

 ​

-**My Supervisor and I cooperated with a laboratory in the Department of Neurology, the sixth affiliated hospital, Sun Yat-sen University.
-I participated in the data analysis.**
+- **Participated in the data analysis.**

-**I hosted a project to test the inﬂuence of social support on career decision-making difculties through Bayesian longitudinal structural equation modeling.**
+- **I hosted a project to test the inﬂuence of social support on career decision-making difficulties through Bayesian longitudinal structural equation modeling.**

 ​